griffin9k/ProDOS-NVRAMCard-CPLD/README.md

 # ProDOS-NVRAMCard-CPLD
 ProDOS Flash Disk for Apple II
 CPLD revision of Ralle Palaveev's ProDOS NVRAM Drive 512K, based on the hardware version 2.0, it should be flashed with firmware 2.0 as well.
 The card boots directly into ProDOS and it has a DOS 3.3 system image file which can be loaded into memory by users, of course the DOS3.3 commands do not apply to the card but you can operate under ProDOS and can SAVE/BSAVE programs/data back into the 512KB flash on the card, great design!
-The schematic is provided, you can make your own with any DEA software you like, or send the GERBER files to PCB service directly, and also Xilinx ISE needed to synthesis the verilog source code and program the CPLD by a JTAG Programmer.
+The schematic is provided, you can make your own with any EDA software you like, or send the GERBER files to PCB service directly, and also Xilinx ISE needed to synthesis the verilog source code and program the CPLD by a JTAG Programmer.

 Here is the BOM listing:
 Xilinx XC9572XL-VQ44 CPLD x 1